Education - Speech-Language Pathology, Bachelor of Science

 |There is a six to nine hour requirement for hours in related elective coursework.
 Any related elective coursework must have adviser approval.
 1||6-9|

-NOTE: One of these electives may include SPED 4510.
-Pre-professional preparation program candidates may apply to take SPED 4510 in their senior year.
+NOTE: One of these electives may include CDIS 4510.
+Pre-professional preparation program candidates may apply to take CDIS 4510 in their senior year.
 Admission is selective and requires application to and permission of instructor.